alphagov/govuk-prototype-kit/docs/install/install-the-kit.md

 ```
 npm install
 ```
 The install may take up to a minute.
+Whilst installing it may `WARN` about some items - this is ok.
+As long as there are no `ERROR`s you can continue.

 ---
 [Previous page (requirements)](requirements.md)